Sickness absence and sick pay during the Covid-19 pandemic - FAQs for employers

 The government’s has released separate advice for pregnant employees.
 Pregnant women with significant heart disease are treated as clinically extremely vulnerable, but most pregnant women are not.
 As a result, pregnant employees who choose to stay at home even though they cannot work from home are not entitled to SSP, unless they fall within one of the eligible categories for self-isolating or sick employees outlined above.

 The government advice for pregnant employees contains recommendations for women less than 28 weeks pregnant, and those who are over 28 weeks pregnant and/or have underlying health conditions resulting in greater risk from coronavirus.

 Women less than 28 weeks pregnant with no underlying health conditions should:

 - only continue working if a risk assessment advises it is safe to do so;

-- ensure they are able to follow national guidance on social distancing; and
+- ensure they are able to follow any active national guidance on social distancing; and

 Women over 28 weeks pregnant and/or with underlying health conditions should: